buddykitio/Buddy51-Project/README.md

-# SDCC Compiler-Supported Complete 8051 Development Library
+# SDCC 8051 Development Library

 This is a complete 8051 project template for **SDCC (Small Device C Compiler)**-based 8051 development.
 Simply add your C source files to the `src/` directory and run the build script!